TypingDNA/TypingDNA-Verify-Client/java/TypingDNAVerifyClient/README.md

 Once initialized, the next step is to retrieve end-user data in the backend, for encryption and linking with the frontend button.

 The __getDataAttributes__ method is called to pass credentials and encrypted user data to the frontend snippet.
-Both the language and mode are optional parameters, defaulting to ‘EN’ and ‘standard’ respectively.
+Both the language and flow are optional parameters, defaulting to ‘EN’ and ‘STANDARD’ respectively.
 Support for additional languages is in progress.

 ```java
 TypingDNAVerifyDataAttributes typingDNADataAttributes = client.getDataAttributes(